A Solvable Model of Quantum Darwinism-Encoding Transitions

 The above considerations apply to any fixed realization $(F,U)$.
-Averaging over all the realizations, we can turn the above automaton rules into a recursion map that calculates the {probability distribution} of $\mathbf{s}$ of a $(t+1)$-generation tree, $\pi(t+1)$, in terms of $ \pi(t)$:
+Now, since the random choices involved in $F$ and $U$ are all made locally (with respect to the tree geometry) and independently, we can perform the average over all the realizations.
+As a result, we turn the above recursion relation into a recursion map that calculates the {probability distribution} of $\mathbf{s}$ of a $(t+1)$-generation tree, $\pi(t+1)$, in terms of $ \pi(t)$:

 Here, the recursion map $M$ is composition of two maps

 that we define now. $M_{\mathcal{B}}$ is a nonlinear map that implements the recursion relation between $\pi$'s at a branching, as follows: